piyx/dotpy/README.md

 ## Usage
 1. Run `python test.py`
+It creates monitor.csv file and adds all readings to it
 Let it run for a while

 2. Run `python graph.py`
 Outputs a graph as an image

 ## Example
 ![](speed.jpg)